 - Release Date: November 29, 2012

 A celebration of Kamen Rider history, Super Climax Heroes delivers an all-out brawl of bike-riding heroes and villains spanning the Heisei and Showa eras.
 Each Rider comes complete with form changes, signature finishers, and sound effects straight from the series.
+Quick combos, powerful specials, and tag-team assists make fights feel alive, keeping the pace thrilling and the action nonstop.
 The fighting system is simple and accessible, focusing on cinematic clashes and screen-shaking Rider Kicks more than complex inputs.

 Kinnikuman: Muscle Generations